 1. Go Snowshoeing

 There are endless snowshoeing opportunities in Prince Edward County.
-If you have your own pair and want to head out solo or with some bubble members, try going to the Millennium Trail or Sandbanks Provincial Park.
-Both offer great trails, but you’ll have to share the road with other activists, like cross country skiers or even snowmobilers on the Millennium Trail.
+If you have your own pair and want to head out solo try going to the Millennium Trail or Sandbanks Provincial Park.
+Both offer great trails, but you’ll have to share the road with other activists, like cross-country skiers or even snowmobilers on the Millennium Trail.

-Normally you can rent snowshoes from a few wineries, like Sugarbush and Three Dog Winery, then access trails right from their properties, however, rentals may not be available this year due to Covid-19.
+You can rent snowshoes from a few wineries, like Sugarbush and Three Dog Winery, and then access trails right from their properties.
 Contact the wineries for more information!

 This is an excellent family-friendly activity that also allows the adults in the group to sip on something a little warmer than your average cup of hot cocoa.

 The orchard paths are open to walkers all year and are a modest two kilometers long.
 Weather permitting, you can head out for a snowshoe instead.
-You’ll have to bring your own snowshoes though – rentals are currently closed due to Covid-19.
+You’ll have to bring your own snowshoes though.

 Don’t forget your thermos – you’ll want to fill it up with steamy hot apple cider from the farm store before you head out on your adventure!
 This is a fun winter activity that the whole family can enjoy, even Fido!
 Leashed pets are welcome on the trail, as are well-behaved children.